TheDotflow/dotflow-ui/README.md

 1. Run a local [swanky](https://github.com/AstarNetwork/swanky-node) test node.
 This is where the contracts will be deployed to locally.
 The command to run: `./swanky-node --dev --tmp`
 2. Follow the instructions on [trappist](https://github.com/paritytech/trappist) and run the [full_network.toml](https://github.com/paritytech/trappist/blob/main/zombienet/full_network.toml) network.

-After the swanky node and the zombienet network is running you can run all the tests:
+After the swanky node and the zombienet network is running you can run all the tests.
+Keep in mind that this will take several minutes to run.

 ```
+# NOTE: we use the runInBand to run the tests sequentially since
+# otherwise there could be some issues occuring.
-yarn test
+yarn test -- --runInBand
 ```

 The tests can take quite some time to run so, in case you want to run a specific test file, run the following command instead: